Home

 Afflecks Shopping mall - Manchester

 Self-described as “an emporium of eclecticism, a totem of indie commerce”, it is the UK’s first fully dog-friendly shopping centre.
-With a wide range of shops, it is the perfect place to lose an afternoon strolling through the stalls with your four-legged friend.
+With a wide range of shops, it is the perfect place to lose an afternoon strolling through the stalls with your well-behaved four-legged friend.

 Dog Bowl - Manchester